BaiiYuan/ADL2019SPRING/hw2/report/report.md

    - Please contact TA if you want to try on other interesting tasks.

 4. Apply any kind of contextualized embedding method on HW1 and report the performance.
 (1%)

+   I use the ELMo embedding which training on the given corpus on HW1 instead of GloVe.